Our History

 Making It Official

 In 1988 DIAL became a registered charity.
-By this point our volunteers had become experts in their fields and were already becoming a leading voice of disability within the Bradford district.
-The tapestry in the image adjacent represents some of the different areas of specialism within DIAL.
+By this point our volunteers had become experts in their fields and were already becoming a leading voice of disability within the Bradford District.
+The tapestry in the image adjacent represented some of the different areas of specialism within DIAL.
 We can see representations for accessibility, mobility, advice and inclusion.
-These are the same values we hold intrinsic to our work to this day and this tapestry hangs proudly in our cafeteria as a reminder of the people who came before us, and the amazing work of everyone involved.
+These are the same values we hold intrinsic to our work to this day.

 making it official